rohmanhakim/pricenesia/docs/10-secret-management.md

 # Secret Management Guide

-This guide covers how to securely manage secrets and environment variables across the JejakHarga project.
+This guide covers how to securely manage secrets and environment variables across the Pricenesia project.

 ---

 ## Overview

-JejakHarga uses Cloudflare Workers, which provides a secure secrets management system.
+Pricenesia uses Cloudflare Workers, which provides a secure secrets management system.
 This project requires the following secrets:

 | Secret | Used By | Purpose |
 |--------|---------|---------|